ACH, Fedwire, and Credit Gateway

 Honoring of Cards

-Agencies must honor all valid Cards within the appropriate categories of acceptance when properly presented as payment from cardholders.
-Agencies must not:
+Federal entities must honor all valid Cards within the appropriate categories of acceptance when properly presented as payment from cardholders.
+Federal entities must not:

-Engage in activities that harm the business or brand of Visa, MasterCard, American Express, or Discover.
+Engage in activities that harm the business or brand of Visa, MasterCard, American Express, or Discover or any applicable PIN Debit network.

-An agency must not directly or indirectly require any cardholder to pay a surcharge in connection with a transaction.
-Additionally, an agency cannot charge or add a fee to the transaction amount when accepting a Card for payment.
+A federal entity must not directly or indirectly require any cardholder to pay a surcharge or cash discounting in connection with a transaction unless required by law or specified by the Fiscal Service.
+Additionally, a federal entity cannot charge or add a fee to the transaction amount when accepting a Card for payment.

 Use of Service Marks

-When the cardholder is not physically present for the actual transaction, the agency may, at its option, require the card validation code, the CVV2 for Visa Cards, the CVC2 for MasterCard Cards, and the CID for American Express and Discover Cards.
+eCommerce/Card Not Present Transactions - When the cardholder is not physically present for the actual transaction, the federal entity must require the card validation code, the CVV2 for Visa Cards, the CVC2 for MasterCard Cards, and the CID for American Express and Discover Cards.
 These card security codes are security features for credit and debit card transactions, providing increased protection against Card fraud.
-Agencies should use the verification responses from the issuer of the card in their decision to accept or decline a transaction.
+The cardholder’s address and postal zip code shall be sent on all eCommerce and card not present transactions for validation by the card issuers.
+Federal entities should use the verification responses from the issuer of the Card in their decision to accept or decline a transaction.

-If a sales transaction is not authorized, an agency must not complete the sale.
+If a sales transaction is not authorized, a federal entity must not complete the sale.
 A declined sales transaction is originated from the bank that issued the card.

-Authorization must be obtained electronically, except if there is a loss of terminal connectivity.
-If the Card account number is not able to be read electronically from the magnetic stripe, the agency must manually key enter the Card account number and expiration date into the terminal and must obtain an imprint of the card.
+Authorization must be obtained through the terminal, unless there is a loss of terminal connectivity.
+Federal entities should first obtain the authorization electronically by allowing the terminal to read the card information from the Europay, MasterCard, Visa (EMV) chip or magnetic stripe.
+If the Card account number is not able to be read electronically from the EMV chip or magnetic stripe, the federal entity must manually key enter the card account number and expiration date into the terminal and must obtain an imprint of the Card.
 The cardholder must sign the draft with the imprint.

-If a terminal loses connectivity so that authorization cannot be obtained either electronically or manually through the terminal, the agency must call the Financial Agent’s voice authorization telephone number and must obtain a valid authorization.
-The agency should write the authorization code on the manual imprinter slip, and then the Card must be imprinted and signed by the customer.
-When the terminal’s connectivity is restored, the agency must manually enter the transaction information directly into the terminal as a force post item.
-The agency should retain an imprinted paper slip in accordance with the requirements in Section 7065.
+If a terminal loses connectivity so that authorization cannot be obtained either electronically or manually through the terminal, the federal entity must call the Financial Agent’s voice authorization telephone number and must obtain a valid authorization.
+The federal entity should document the authorization code along with the card number.
+When the terminal’s connectivity is restored, the federal entity must manually enter the transaction information directly into the terminal as a force post item.
+The federal entity should retain an imprinted paper slip in accordance with the requirements in the Retention and Storage of Card Data/Payment Card Industry Data Security Standard section .

-The Financial Agent is authorized to credit and debit an agency for any sums due to and from the agency.
-An agency must deposit only transaction receipts that result from cardholder transactions with that agency.
+The Financial Agent is authorized to credit and debit a federal entity for any sums due to and from the federal entity.
+A federal entity must deposit only transaction receipts that result from cardholder transactions with that federal entity.

-Any agency that transmits completed batches to the Financial Agent must do so within one calendar day after completion of the Card transaction.
+Any federal entity that transmits completed batches to the Financial Agent must do so within one calendar day after completion of the Card transaction.
 This requirement does not apply:

 Until the goods are shipped or the services are performed, unless the cardholder agrees to a delayed delivery of the goods or services at the time of the transaction; or

-If the agency has requested and received authorization for delayed presentment, in which case the authorization number and the words “Delayed Presentment” must be legibly noted on the transaction receipt.
+If the federal entity has requested and received authorization for delayed presentment, in which case the authorization number and the words “Delayed Presentment” must be legibly noted on the transaction receipt.

-Agencies must change any regulations, policies, or other procedural documents to reflect the policies set forth in this Section.
-Additionally, agencies should reinforce this policy in communications with customers which should reference collection alternatives to Card payments.
+Federal entities must change any regulations, policies, or other procedural documents to reflect the policies set forth in this Section.
+Additionally, Federal entities must reinforce this policy in communications with customers which should reference collection alternatives to Card payments.

 Prohibition on Splitting Transactions